 Functional Neurologic Disorder vs. Neurological Disease: What Families Need to Know

-When a child or young adult experiences symptoms like tremors, weakness, or seizure-like episodes, families often fear a serious neurological condition.
-However, in some cases doctors diagnose Functional Neurologic Disorder, a condition that affects how the brain functions rather than its physical structure.
+When a child, teen, or young adult experiences symptoms like tremors, weakness, difficulty walking, numbness, or seizure-like episodes, families often fear a serious neurological condition.
+In some cases, doctors diagnose Functional Neurologic Disorder (FND)—a real nervous system condition that affects how the brain and body communicate.

 Understanding the difference between FND and other neurological disorders can help families feel more confident about treatment and recovery.